Cannes Film Festival 2017 Lineup Has Nicole Kidman’s Four Movies, No Movie From Hollywood, India And China

 “Even series are using the classical art of cinema and the classical narration. … David Lynch and Jane Campion are filmmakers and friends of the Cannes film festival, and we are showing their films,” Frémaux said.

 The Cannes Film Festival 2017 will run from May 17 to May 28.
-The movies in the “Competition Section” are 120 Beats per Minute, The Beguiled, The Day After, A Gentle Creature, Good Time, Happy End, In the Fade, Jupiter’s Moon, The Killing of a Sacred Deer, L’amant double, Le redoubtable, Loveless, The Meyerowitz Stories, Okja, Radiance, Rodin, Wonderstruck and You Were Never Really Here.
+The movies in the “Competition Section” are 120 Beats per Minute, The Beguiled, The Day After, A Gentle Creature, Good Time, Happy End, In the Fade, Jupiter’s Moon, The Killing of a Sacred Deer, L’amant double, Le redoubtable, Loveless, The Meyerowitz Stories, Okja, Radiance, Rodin, Wonderstruck, and You Were Never Really Here.

-The “Un Certain Regard” has movies like After the War, April’s Daughter, Barbara, Beauty and the Dogs, Before We Vanish, Closeness, The Desert Bride, Directions, Dregs, Jeune femme, L’Atelier, Lucky, The Nature of Time, Out, Western and Wind River.
+The “Un Certain Regard” has movies like After the War, April’s Daughter, Barbara, Beauty and the Dogs, Before We Vanish, Closeness, The Desert Bride, Directions, Dregs, Jeune femme, L’Atelier, Lucky, The Nature of Time, Out, Western, and Wind River.
 The “Out of Competition” section has Blade of the Immortal, How to Talk to Girls at Parties and Visages, Villages.

 The “Midnight Screenings” have Prayer Before Dawn, The Merciless and The Villainess.
 The “Special Screenings” include 12 Jours, An Inconvenient Sequel, Claire’s Camera, Demons in Paradise, Napalm, Promised Land, Sea Sorrow and They.
-The “70th Anniversary Events” include 24 Frames, Come Swim, Top of the Lake and Twin Peaks.
+The “70th Anniversary Events” include 24 Frames, Come Swim, Top of the Lake. and Twin Peaks.

 Here’s the complete list of movies.

-[Featured Image by ]
+[Featured Image by Nicole Cleary/Getty Images]